dmfs/davwiki/Misc/URL-Encoding.md

 <!-- --- current_spec: RFC 3986 -->
 <!-- --- current_spec_rfc_number: 3986 -->

+### Theory

+When fetching resources, URL encoding and normalization is in theory a non-issue, since you're supposed to just reuse the same exact strings that the server gave you.
+For comparing URIs, see section 6 of the RFC.

 ### Bugs

 - ownCloud Contacts doubly-encodes/quotes hrefs in addressbook-multiget